ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

 - Providers will share almost the exact same implementation as certificate stores

 ### How do we support CLI scenario?
-  - `CertificateStore` is only supported in K8s scenarios as CRD.
-There is no CLI equivalent.
-  - Ideally, `CertificateStore` should be supported at CLI too.
-However, even with CLI mode, a local directory for keys should be an option user can specify rather than just in-line and AKV.
-  - Cosign plugin will handle directory configuration and key reading within plugin implementation.
-This should be complimentary to any certs provided as plugin input.
+  - CLI mode should support specification of a list of keys within the cosign verifier.
+Cosign plugin will handle directory configuration and key reading within implementation.
+Currently, one a single `key` path can be provided.
+This will be updated to support an absolute `filePath` to a key per entry in the `keys` field of the Cosign trust policy (see trust policy details [here](#trust-policy)).
+For backward compatability, the existing `key` field will also be honored.
+    - example `config.json`:
+      ```json
+      {
+        ...
+        "verifier": {
+          "version": "1.0.0",
+          "plugins": [
+              {
+                  "type": "cosign",
+                  "name": "cosign-wabbit-networks",
+                  "artifactTypes": "application/vnd.dev.cosign.artifact.sig.v1+json",
+                  "trustPolicies": [
+                    {
+                      "name": "wabbit-networks-images",
+                      "keys": [
+                        {
+                          "provider": "wabbit-key-1", // this can be any name
+                          "filePath": "/path/to/key1.pub"
+                        },
+                        {
+                          "provider": "wabbit-key-2",
+                          "filePath": "/path/to/key2.pub"
+                        }
+                      ]
+                    }
+                  ]
+              },
+        }
+        ...
+      }
+      ```
   - Should we have a separate local directory cert store provider that gets configured like other cert stores or should we scope it only to the cosign plugin?
     - In K8s scenarios, it will not be an encouraged pattern to specify local directory.
 This is why implementing directory cert reading as a cert store provider may not make  sense.
     - However, if a user decides to do a mixture of cert stores + local directory then they would need to specify in 2 different sections (cosign plugin config + cert store)
-    - **UPDATE 1/18/24**: We will mirror notation experience with a `verificationKeys` field in the cosign verifier config
+    - **UPDATE 3/11/24**: We will provide a local `filePath` for configuring local public keys
   - The current AKV integration relies on workload identity.
 The CLI scenario will use a non-WI scheme for authentication to managed identity

 ## Support Multiple keys for cosign verification